Walmart Global Tech logo

 Deck containing tips on how to leverage existing tools to work better together.

-Strategic Training and Enablement
+Training and

 Once refined, the templates were shared with the UX Operations team and distributed org-wide, including to the Director of Design and Research, who focused on leveling job expectations.